ceedee666/modern-abap-curriculum/docs/hello_world.md

 a new class.

 In this dialogue enter `ZCL_HELLO_WORLD` as the class name and `ABAP Hello World` as the description.
-In order for a ABAP class to be executable in the SAP BTP, the class needs to implement the [`IF_OO_ADT_CLASSRUN`](https://help.sap.com/docs/SAP_S4HANA_CLOUD/6aa39f1ac05441e5a23f484f31e477e7/6f0e26492b854627ac19a9a34205a546.html?locale=en-US) interface.
+In order for an ABAP class to be executable in the SAP BTP, the class needs to implement the [`IF_OO_ADT_CLASSRUN`](https://help.sap.com/docs/SAP_S4HANA_CLOUD/6aa39f1ac05441e5a23f484f31e477e7/6f0e26492b854627ac19a9a34205a546.html?locale=en-US) interface.
 This interface can be added either in the source code later on or in the current dialogue using the `Add` button.